xuankimtran/docs-1/pages/katalon-studio/docs/restful.md

 ## RESTful Response

-Since version 5.4, Katalon Studio provides Web Services Response in a separate window pane, which contains more details information of the Request as shown below.
+Since version 5.4, Katalon Studio provides Web Services Response in a separate windowpane, which contains more details information of the request as shown below.

 ### Body

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/restful-web-services/image2018-9-5-143A253A46.png)

-There are 3 new information provided in the response's section:
+There are 3 fields provided in the response's section:

 * **Status**: The status code of the response
 * **Elapsed**: The total time that starts from the request is sent until Katalon Studio receives the last byte of the response